Frequently Asked Questions

-We sure do!
-If you frequently reorder with us we have a subscription service we can custom tailor to your schedule.
-Give us a call at 888 438 1942 and we will get you set up.
+Yes.
+If you frequently reorder with us, we have a subscription service we can custom tailor to your schedule.

 - Whenever there is the suspicion of an infection.
 RapidBac™Vet costs $15.00 per test and results correlate with urine culture.
 Submitting only test-positive urine samples for costly culture and sensitivity in cases of recurrent or complicated bacterial infections reduces unnecessary costs.

-- Test strip indicators help you choose the appropriate first-line antibiotic by idicating whether the infection is gram positive or gram negative.
+- Test strip indicators help you choose the appropriate first-line antibiotic by indicating whether the infection is Gram-positive or Gram-negative.

 - Testing after antibiotic treatment provides assurance that the treatment has resolved the infection.

 - Diabetic pets are expensive and a big commitment – best practice is they need twice yearly bacteria tests.

 - Older dogs and cats – best practice is twice yearly bacteria test once they reach 7 years or older – offer this to your clients.

 - Cushings Disease - Because having Cushings disease is just like being on steroids - and any pet on steroids should get bi-annual urine cultures since they are predisposed to urinary infection.

 - Cats with Chronic Renal Disease - RapidBac™Vet should be a routine part of the initial workup and staging for cats diagnosed with Chronic Renal Disease (CRD).
 Make this a compliment to the International Renal Interest Society's (IRIS) staging, in order to facilitate appropriate treatment and monitoring of the patient.